 About the Book

-Have you noticed that every discussion about how to improve American children’s learning is about what adult educators and policy-makers should be doing differently?
+Have you noticed that every discussion about how to improve our children’s learning is about what adult educators and policy-makers should be doing differently?

 Concerned Americans have long known that the educational systems of Singapore, Finland, China, Japan, and Korea enjoy superior outcomes.
 That’s why we look to those systems for ideas and inspiration.
 Invariably, though, the only thing we look at is what their adult educators and policy-makers are doing.